mity/acutest/README.md

 without their destructors being called and more.

-In general, `TEST_CHECK` should be preferred over `TEST_ASSERT`, unless you know exactly what you do and why you use chose `TEST_ASSERT` in some particular situation.
+In general, `TEST_CHECK` should be preferred over `TEST_ASSERT`, unless you know exactly what you do and why you chose `TEST_ASSERT` in some particular situation.

 ### Testing C++ Exceptions